your frequently asked questions, answered.

 • What is Evergreen Treatment Services (ETS)?

-Evergreen Treatment Services is a private, 501(c)(3) nonprofit organization which has been delivering evidence-based substance use disorder treatment services in Western Washington since 1973.
+Evergreen Treatment Services is a private, 501(c)(3) nonprofit organization which has been delivering evidence-informed substance use disorder treatment services in Western Washington since 1973.
 Since our founding, we have earned a national and regional reputation for excellence.
 Our interdisciplinary team includes clinicians with advanced degrees in medicine, psychiatry, nursing, psychology, social work, counseling and acupuncture.

 ETS uses a comprehensive approach to treatment which combines medication assisted treatment with wraparound services such as medical monitoring, counseling, and case management services.